Abasay/Tour-react-project/README.md

-Hi there, this is a react app i built for tours.
+Hi there, this is a react app I built for tours.

-Wanna know what to feels like to intend to go for a tour? click the link below to check my tour website,
+Wanna know what it feels like to intend to go for a tour? click the link below to check my tour website,

 https://tours-abasay.netlify.app/